sangria-graphql/sangria-graphql.github.io/learn.md

 ### Custom ExceptionHandler

-When some unexpected error happens in `resolve` function, sangria handles it according to the [rules defined in the spec]({{site.link.spec.errors}}).
+When some unexpected error happens in the `resolve` function, sangria handles it according to the [rules defined in the spec]({{site.link.spec.errors}}).
-If an exception implements `UserFacingError` trait, then error message would be visible in the response.
-Otherwise error message is obfuscated and response will contain `"Internal server error"`.
+If an exception implements the `UserFacingError` trait, then the error message would be visible in the response.
+Otherwise the error message is obfuscated and the response will contain `"Internal server error"`.

-In order to define custom error handling mechanism, you need to provide an `exceptionHandler` to `Executor`.
+In order to define custom error handling mechanisms, you need to provide an `ExceptionHandler` to `Executor`.
 Here is an example:

 ```scala
 val exceptionHandler: Executor.ExceptionHandler = {